 What is Phonics?

 Phonics is a method of teaching children to read.
-Phonics works by breaking words down into its individual sounds.
-There are 44 different sounds in the English language.
+Our children are taught to read letters or groups of letters by saying the sound(s) they represent.
+They start to read words by blending (synthesising) the sounds (phonemes) together to make a word.
+Systematic synthetic phonics is key to teaching children reading and writing.
+It provides them with strategies to decode words, which is especially important because there are 44 different sounds in the English language.
 Learning to read with phonics is, therefore, a bit like learning a code, after learning just a few sounds, you will be able to use this code to read 100's of words.
 The more sounds you know, the more words you will be able to work out how to read.

 How is phonics taught at Mather Street?